barcek/sprk/README.md

 On the help page you'll see that the command `sprk -B` or `sprk --backup` calls a copy of source code to the current directory, as a so-called sprkfile, with the default name 'Sprkfile'.
 Changes can be made to the code and the changed file copied over the existing sprk source file with the command `sprk -U` or `sprk --update`.

-### The basic tool
+### The basic tools

+The source code in this repository provides three simple command line tools:

+- 'creator';
+- 'adapter';
+- 'combined', which includes the specific options from each of the others.

-The source code in this repository provides a simple general command line tool as well as underlying logic for tools of far greater scope and complexity.
-It offers an example for reference and a starting point for other uses.
+It also provides the underlying logic for tools of far greater scope and complexity.

+The three are offered as examples for reference and a starting point for other uses.

+The 'combined' tool is the default active tool.

+It is possible to switch among the available tools with the command `sprk -S` or `sprk --switch` followed by the preferred tool name.
+Using either of these commands without a tool name will confirm the tool currently being used and list all tools available.

 It may be best to take a look at the source file and experiment with the options and code before reading further.

-### Multiple tools
+### Additional sprks

-If you'd like to use more than one version of the source file and avoid a new version's sprkfile being overwritten in error, you can change the value of its `sprkfilename` variable.
+If you'd like to use more than one version of the source file and avoid a new version's sprkfile being overwritten in error, you can change the value of its `SPRKFILENAME` constant.

-It might be more 'sprkic', however, to instantiate an additional tool in the sole source file and add this new tool to the `tools` dictionary.
-Each tool could then have an option that allows the `tools` dictionary to be displayed, the `active_tool` variable changed and the alternative tool used.

 ## Creating a tool